-The holidays can be a challenging time for any family or youth.
-However, some may anticipate the holiday season with real dread and depression if they’ve lost a loved one.
+The holidays can be a magical time for children and youth.
+However, some may anticipate the holiday season with dread and depression, especially if they’ve lost a loved one.
+The past year and a half have been especially hard.
+From April, 2020 to June, 2021, data shows more than 140,000 children and teens in the U.S. lost a parent, caregiver or secondary caregiver due to the COVID-19 pandemic.
 Often, the first holiday season after losing a loved one is the most difficult.
-Family and togetherness are key themes for the holidays.
-That can make the holidays awfully difficult for people who are grieving the loss of a loved one.
-Losing a loved one is life’s most stressful events and can cause a major emotional crisis.

 First, it’s important to understand, grief is not an orderly process and there is no right way to grieve.
 Every person and every family does it differently.
 This can cause emotions to sometimes collide and overlap, especially during the holiday season when the emphasis is on rebirth and renewal.

 Express your family’s needs: Those who are grieving may find it hard to participate in all the festivities or may need to let go of traditions that could cause more hurt than joy.
 It’s all right to tell people you just aren’t up to it right now or to change plans at the last minute.

 Start a new tradition: There is no way to replace the presence of a loved one who has passed away, but one way of coping is to honor their memory rather than mourn their absence.
 During a holiday dinner, place a single, lighted candle on the dinner table, leave an empty chair, or say a few words of remembrance.

-Help others in need: It may help to volunteer through a charitable or religious organization.
+Help others in need: Consider spending some time volunteering with your family at a non-profit or religious organization.
 Not sure where?
 Think about donating time and/or resources to a favorite cause in memory of the person who is no longer with you.